 This equipment is mainly for 'professional use'.
 Professional use is characterised by activities that provide children with appropriate learning experiences; or allow adults to enhance their own professional development.
-Laptops should not be used for personal reasons, including the storage of photographs, music libraries etc. However, the premise behind the teacher iPad scheme is for staff to have ready access to any and all resources they need and to aid more efficient working practices.
+However, the premise behind the teacher iPad scheme is for staff to have ready access to any and all resources they need and to aid more efficient working practices.
 In order to do this, staff should be free to receive all emails and access all calendars on their devices.
 Any personal use of mobile technology devices needs to be 'appropriate'; providing a good role model to children and ensuring the security of the school's IT systems.
 The school reserves the right to withdraw the use of mobile technology devices if inappropriate use is discovered.

-Class teachers should still not store any images/videos of pupils on individual devices, but use the school network / School Picasa account.
-Any devices containing images of children (cameras etc) should not be taken off the school premises.
+Class teachers should still not store any images/videos of pupils on individual devices, but use the school network to store devices in the long-term.
+Any devices containing images of children should only be taken off the school premises to facilitate directed time work at home and these should be removed as soon as it is possible to do so. .

-The installation of any software or hardware, whether legitimately licensed or not, is expressly forbidden (with the exception of iPad apps).
+The installation of any software or hardware, whether legitimately licensed or not, is expressly forbidden.
 The only other exception to this is if you are required to install software from your ISP in order to access the Internet at home.
-Please speak to the ICT and ComputingSubject Leader if you wish a piece of software or hardware to be installed, as it is vital that this is included on the school inventory.
+Please speak to the ICT and Computing Subject Leader if you wish a piece of software or hardware to be installed.
 This includes signing on to any web-based services in the school's name.